top of page

 Gerry is committed to continuing to work with our firefighters to ensure that the State recognizes that they face huge health risks.
 Sadly, life expectancy for fire fighters is far shorter after retirement than for any other public profession.
 He pledges to continue working with fire fighters to ensure that we presumptively provide workers compensation and medical coverage for the cancers, respiratory and other illnesses that are closely associated with firefighting.

 We need to increase and protect staffing levels on equipment to protect our communities as well as our firefighters.
-As Chair of the Local Government Committee, Gerry works to provide local governments and fire districts with the revenues needed to support crucial safety investments.
+Gerry continues to work to provide local governments and fire districts with the revenues needed to support crucial safety investments.

 Our firefighters spend an inordinate amount of their time responding to calls from adult / retirement homes when residents fall.
 Many residents fall every day.
 For insurance purposes, the retirement homes do not help their residents get up – calling firefighters instead.
 We need to address this diversion of our firefighters while increasing support for our senior citizens who shouldn’t have to wait on the ground for a firefighter to help them back up.
 We should change insurance requirements and improve staff training and staffing levels.